GuidesMarket research

 Adaptive conjoint analysis (ACA)

-This flexible approach adopts a questionnaire procedure that tailors questions to address personal preferences.
+This flexible approach adopts a procedure that tailors questions to address personal preferences.
 The adaptive conjoint analysis targets the respondent's most preferred attribute, thus making the analysis more efficient.

 When to use it?